Back to posts

 CI in the Age of AI Agents

-How AI coding assistants are changing the way we write, maintain, and think about continuous integration pipelines and automated tests — and what it means for engineering teams.
+How AI coding assistants are changing the way teams write, maintain, and think about CI pipelines and automated tests.

-AI coding agents have moved from hype to daily workflow for many engineering teams.
-They can generate implementation code and unit tests in seconds, accelerating development cycles dramatically.
-But this acceleration comes with new challenges that our CI pipelines weren’t designed to handle.
+AI coding agents have gone from hype to everyday tooling for a lot of engineering teams.
+They can generate implementation code and unit tests in seconds.
+The speed is a real win.
+It also breaks assumptions that our CI pipelines were built on.

 Throw Out Old Assumptions

-Traditionally, the testing pyramid was built on a simple premise: humans write tests to verify human-written code.
-The feedback loop — write code, write tests, run CI, fix failures — was predictable and well-understood.
+The testing pyramid rested on a simple premise: humans write tests to verify human-written code.
+The loop was write code, write tests, run CI, fix failures.
+It was predictable and well understood.

-• The boundary between “writing code” and “writing tests” collapses
+• The line between “writing code” and “writing tests” disappears

-• They can generate both implementation and tests from a single prompt
+• One prompt can produce both the implementation and its tests

 Test Reliability in an AI-Augmented World